rg-3/halfbaked.skeleton/README.md

 ## <a id='install'> Install </a>

-The install process is simple.
+The install process is straight forward.
 All you have to do is clone the repository and then adopt it as the starting point for your new extension.

     # Clone repository